Top candlestick patterns traders should know

 Candlesticks are referred to as Japanese candlesticks for a reason; this is because they were founded in 18th-century Japan by Munehisa Homma.
 He was a famous Japanese rice trader who started using various candlestick chart patterns in the rice trading markets to see how the price of rice moved daily.

-Candlestick patterns were later introduced to the Western world by Steve Nison, who was a leading authority in candlestick strategies.
+Candlestick patterns were later introduced to the Western world by Steve Nison, a leading authority on candlestick strategies.

 Candlestick patterns illustrate an asset’s historical price movement over time.
 Each candle provides you with price information in a single unit of time.